FreePYQ logoFreePYQ

 Explanation:

-This question tests knowledge of recent international sports events.
+This checks recent international sports events.
 The ISSF World Cup 2025, where Rudrankksh Patil and Arya Borse won a silver medal in the 10m Air Rifle Mixed Team event, was held in Lima, Peru (option B).
 To remember this, note that Lima has been a recurring host for such events.
-Options A, C, and D are distractors; New Delhi, Cairo, and Munich might host other sports events, but not this specific 2025 World Cup.
+Options A, C, and D are other choices; New Delhi, Cairo, and Munich might host other sports events, but not this specific 2025 World Cup.

 Question 37